hymnsrepo/hymnsrepo-site/_hymns/into-your-hands-we-commend-our-spirit.md

 ---
-title: "Into Your hands we commend our spirit"
+title: Into Your hands we commend our spirit
+subtitle: Ray Repp
 ---

 **Into Your hands we commend our spirit O Lord,